TudorGR/AuctionEngine/README.md

 ## Notes

-- The API uses PostgreSQL through EF Core and Npgsql.
+- The API uses SQL Server through EF Core and `Microsoft.EntityFrameworkCore.SqlServer`.
 - Redis stores the highest bid value with a two-hour absolute expiration.
 - `CurrentHighestBid` is configured as an EF Core concurrency token.
 - The repository includes `test_concurrency.sh`, but it contains a hard-coded token and auction id.
 Update those values before using it locally.